open/close all folders

-Thinking Out Loud: Has a habbit of doing so when seemingly no one is around, as learned through Murgen's dreamspying.
-Longshadow was the main first source of information the reader recieves on the origins of the Lance of Passion (AKA the Black Company's standard)
+- Thinking Out Loud: Has a habbit of doing so when seemingly no one is around, as learned through Murgen's dreamspying.

 Tropes associated with the Cult of the Deceivers

-Kick the Dog: Steals Lady and Croaker's child after making it the vessel for the Daughter of the Night.
+- Kick the Dog: Steals Lady and Croaker's child after preparing her as the Daughter of the Night.